Project-MONAI/model-zoo/models/retinalOCT_RPD_segmentation/docs/README.md

 docker build -t <image_name>:<tag> .
 ``` -->
 ## INSTALL
+This bundle has been installed and tested using python 3.10.
 From the bundle directory, install the required packages using
 ```
 pip install -r ./docs/requirements.txt
 ```